 - AVSAT - a color TV camera in a small satellite that could fly in geosynchronous orbit

 - In the late 1960's and early 1970's, NASA contracted for five Hughes Corp.
 Applications Technology Satellites (ATS), which flew the first color cameras in geosynchronous orbit.

 In 1999, JT Young at the University of Wisconsin digitized the ATS-3 color photos from 1967, making possible the first day-long color QuickTime movie of the Earth, taken on 18 November 1967.

 - Earth On Line (EOL) concept video for methods of making full-earth images to the public on the Web.

-- Vice-President Gore's Earth-Span proposal, March 1998, and NASA's subsequent Announcement of Opportunity, which eventually became the Triana Project, eventually renamed the Deep Space Climate Observatory.
+- Vice-President Gore's Earth-Span proposal, March 1998, and NASA's subsequent Announcement of Opportunity, which became the Triana Project, eventually renamed the Deep Space Climate Observatory.

 - Apprently, earth-viewing telesopes go far back into history, with the Renaissance model shown at the National Geographic Gallery, item 5 in hall II.